 Giovanni Battista Moroni - inv.
 5240

 One of the most famous portraits by Giovanni Battista Moroni, this painting came to the Poldi Pezzoli Museum in 2004.
-Until the 1950s it had been in the well known collection of the counts Moroni of Bergamo, who had a considerable number of important works by this artist – seemingly a family relation –, the majority of which are still in their hands.
+Until the 1950s it had been in the well-known collection of the counts Moroni of Bergamo, who had a considerable number of important works by this artist – seemingly a family relation –, the majority of which are still in their hands.

-The Knight in Black belongs to the series of most beautiful full-length portraits painted by Giovanni Battista Moroni.
+The Knight in Black belongs to the series of the most beautiful full-length portraits painted by Giovanni Battista Moroni.
 The painting is datable to c.
 1567, Moroni’s last period, characterised by a palette based on tones of black and grey, a formal simplification, and a more perceptive and searching investigation of reality.
-The identity of the enigmatically smiling young man, who appears to be about 25 or 30 years old, is still unknown.
+The identity of the enigmatically smiling young man, who appears to be about 25 or 30 years old, is unknown.